-7. Each pupil in Years 7, 8 and 9, and those in Years 10 and 11 taking workshop courses, must have an apron for Design and Technology, Art and Cookery Classes.
-Plastic safety glasses are to be worn in laboratories and workshops and may be purchased from the Chemistry Department at the School.
+16. Every pupil in Years 7, 8 and 9, and all others taking workshop courses, must have an apron for Design and Technology and Art.
+The School supplies aprons (for reason of hygiene) for Cookery Classes.
+Plastic safety glasses are to be worn by all pupils in laboratories and workshops and may be purchased from the Chemistry Department at the School.